-An award of disability benefits from the United States Social Security Administration depends on many factors like your age, education, work history, physical and mental health.
+An award of disability benefits from the United States Social Security Administration (SSA) depends on many factors like your age, education, work history, physical and mental health.
 It is also critical that you are not engaged in any “Substantial Gainful Activity.”
-However, your eligibility for Social Security disability is not affected by whether, or not you are insured under a private disability insurance plan.
-That being said, payment of SSDI or SSI benefits can be used to reduce the amount you receive from your private disability insurance carrier under what’s called a: “Right of Offset.”

-It doesn't seem fair.
-It does not seem right.
-You may even ask: “Why did I pay those disability insurance premiums for all those years if it only has to pay me $100.00 per month?”
-To make matters worse, the disability insurer may also have a right under the plan to recover any over-payment that has been made to you.
-They recover over-payments by reducing the monthly disability insurance benefit that you are depending to an even lower amount.
+You may ask: “Why did I pay those disability insurance premiums for all those years if it only has to pay me $100 per month?”
+To make matters worse, the disability insurer may also have a right under the plan to recover any overpayment that has been made to you.
+They recover overpayments by reducing the monthly disability insurance benefit that you are depending on to an even lower amount.

 A right to offset is created in favor of the disability insurance company by its use of language in the insurance plan document.
-Most disability insurance policies will have a section buried in the fine print of the policy that is titled: “Other Income Benefits.”
-It’s nearly the equivalent of a license to steal and it usually reads something like this CIGNA Disability Insurance policy:
+Most disability insurance policies will have a section buried in the fine print of the policy that is titled “Other Income Benefits.”
+It’s very often an unfair clause.
+It usually reads something like this CIGNA Disability Insurance policy:

 “We reduce this plan’s benefits by an amount equal to any Social Security retirement and/or disability benefits payable to you, your dependents, or a qualified third party on behalf of you or your dependents.”

 A federal law known as the Employee Retirement Income Security Act provides strict governance for a variety of employee benefits—including disability.
-Under ERISA, employers must provide workers access to plan documents, like Summary Plan Descriptions, stating each participant’s rights and responsibilities, including the right of offset and the right to collect over-payments.
-However, ERISA provides virtually no protection to the consumer when it comes to an insurance companies right to offset and right to collect over-payments.
-In short, if it is in the plan document, the insurer, like CIGNA, UNUM, Lincoln Financial, is allowed to do it.
-A simple coherent overview of ERISA can be found in our previous blog post.
+Under ERISA, employers must provide workers access to plan documents, like Summary Plan Descriptions.
+These state each participant’s rights and responsibilities, including the right of offset and the right to collect overpayments.